-This document describes the rules that will be used at the RoboCup 2015 3D Simulation League.
+This document describes the rules that will be used at the RoboCup 2016 3D Simulation League.
 The goal is to provide for fair games and smooth execution of the competitions.
-The Organising Committee (OC) has the right to append or change these rules at any time within reasonable bounds.
+The Organizing Committee (OC) has the right to append or change these rules at any time within reasonable bounds.
 All teams will be notified of these changes as soon as possible.
 Teams can appeal to these changes or to the rules in general, however the final binding decision will be made by the OC.
-The organizing committee for RoboCup 2015 simulation 3D league is composed by Marco Simões (msimoes@uneb.br) - Chair, Fang Baofu (fangbf@hfut.edu.cn) - Local Chair and Adailton Jesus C. Junior (adailton.junior@gmail.com).
+The organizing committee for RoboCup 2016 simulation 3D league is composed by Klaus Dorer (Klaus.dorer@hs-offenburg.de) - Chair, and Stefan Glaser (stefan.glaser@hs-offenburg.de).